-Six days after Napoleon arrived in Paris on December 18th, the tattered remnants of his 'Grande Armeé' finally left Russian soil, having lost more than 400,000 men in the disastrous invasion.
-It was Napoleon's fist major defeat and news of it emboldened his enemies across Europe, who began to form new alliances against him.
+Six days after Napoleon arrived in Paris on December 18th, the tattered remnants of his ‘Grande Armeé’ finally left Russian soil, having lost more than 400,000 men in the disastrous campaign.
+It was Napoleon’s first major defeat and news of it emboldened his enemies across Europe, who began to form new alliances against him.

-His catastrophic retreat from Moscow marked the end of his previously meteoric rise to power.
-Reversing his fortunes, it would ultimately lead to his defeat at Waterloo in June 1815 and his death in exile just six years later, at the age of 51.
+Napoleon’s catastrophic retreat from Moscow marked the end of his previously meteoric rise to power.
+Reversing his fortunes, it would ultimately lead to his defeat at Waterloo in June 1915 and his death in exile just six years later, at the age of 51.